amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 ## Styling

-By default Where-Is-My-Bread has no associated stylesheet, but has two associated css classes.
+By default Where-Is-My-Bread has no associated stylesheet, but has two associated css classes:

 - The `<ol>` tag comes with the css class, `🍞` or `bread` *(fallback)*.
 - Each `<li>` tag comes with the class, `crumb`.

-## Minimal css boilerplate (Optional)
+### Minimal css boilerplate (Optional)

 ```
 .🍞,